 To get started blogging, all you need is a WordPress-based website and web hosting.
 Bluehost is a company that makes web hosting setup extremely easy and affordable, allowing you to run your blog for only $2.95/month.

 It can be easy to assume that building an online store is a complicated process.
 But, thanks to various online tutorials and programs, you can actually start your online store in just a few minutes.

-All you actually need is your computer, internet connection, your domain name (the name of your online store), and an eCommerce platform.
-After spending a few minutes on building your site, you can then start marketing and selling your products or services online.
+All you actually need is your computer, internet connection, domain name (the name of your online store), and an eCommerce platform.
+After spending a few minutes building your site, you can then start marketing and selling your products or services online.

 Like blogging, there are numerous platform options to choose from.
 Some of the most popular are:

 To help you decide on the most suitable platform for you, you can review the 10 Best Ecommerce Platforms.

 To help you get started, most of these platforms offer a free trial.
 However, when you’re ready to really start selling and growing your store, you’re generally looking at a fee of around $29 per month + the costs of promoting your business.

 Having an online store allows for more flexibility with your time because once you’re set up, you’ll just have to monitor the site, and not necessarily put in many hours per day, unlike other part-time gigs.